Clube Atlético Mineiro: Records and statistics

 Bernard, who won the 2013 Copa Libertadores with Atlético, is the club's record sale.

 João Leite holds Atlético's official appearance record, with 684 matches in all competitions.
 Reinaldo is the club's all-time leading goalscorer, with 255 goals, since joining the first squad in 1973.
 In the 1977 season, he scored 28 goals in 18 appearances, setting the club record for the most Campeonato Brasileiro goals in a season, and the league's best average goal-per-game record (1.55).
 Dadá Maravilha is second in total goals, with 211, and the only other Atlético player to score over 200 goals.
 Argentine striker Lucas Pratto is Atlético's all-time top foreign goalscorer, with 41 goals.
+The players that hold the record for most titles won at Atlético are João Leite and Réver, with 12 titles each.
 Telê Santana is Galo's longest-serving head coach, having taken charge of the team for 434 matches during three periods in the 1970s and 1980s.
 Nelson Campos is the club's longest-serving president, with nine years in the office in three terms.

 The first official game in which Atlético participated was against Yale for the 1915 Campeonato Mineiro, which the team won 5–0.
 The biggest victory ever recorded by Galo was 13–0, against Calafate in the 1927 Campeonato Mineiro.
 In the national league, the biggest win came against Desportiva Ferroviária – 7–1 in the 1982 season.
 Atlético's biggest win in the Copa do Brasil, 11–0 against Caiçara in 1991, is also the competition's record victory.
 The club's home attendance record – split-crowd derbies excepted – is 115,142, in a friendly against Flamengo at the Mineirão, in 1980.
 The record attendance in official matches is 113,749, achieved in a match against Santos for the 1983 Brasileirão.
 Atlético holds the Brazilian record for longest unbeaten run at home, with 54 matches from 2011 to 2013, with 44 wins and 10 draws.
-The signing of André from Dynamo Kyiv in 2012 is the club's most expensive purchase, costing around €8 million, while the record sale is the transfer of Bernard to Shakhtar Donetsk in 2013, which cost the Ukrainian club €25 million.
+The signing of Júnior Santos from Botafogo in 2025 is the club's most expensive purchase, costing around €8.2 million, while the record sale is the transfer of Bernard to Shakhtar Donetsk in 2013, which cost the Ukrainian club €25 million.